alicelawrence2021/reef-fish-sysmap/README.md

 - Understand the mismatches between the scale of empirical observations (ecological & social) AND that scale at which management inferences are made

-- Identify gaps in evidence base – systematic, transparent and repeatable
+- Identify gaps in evidence base, in a  systematic, transparent and repeatable way

 #### Methods protocol published January 2021, [read here](rdcu.be/cecKn) ####